Dr. Bonnie Newsom

 B.A., Anthropology, University of Maine, 1995

-Wheeler, Ryan and Bonnie Newsom (2020) Sacred Places and Contested Spaces in Maine: the Long Shadow of Bad Science in the Light of Repatriation in Sins of Our Ancestors (and of Ourselves): Confronting America’s Archaeological Legacies, American Anthropological Association Archaeological Papers series (AP3A) (Under Revision)
+Wheeler, Ryan and Bonnie D. Newsom (2022) Sacred Places and Contested Spaces in Maine: The Long Shadow of Colonial Science in the Light of Repatriation, in Sins of Our Ancestors (and of Ourselves): Confronting America’s Archaeological Legacies, edited by April Beisaw, David E. Witt, Katie Kirakosian, and Ryan J. Wheeler by the Archaeology Division of the American Anthropological Association for their AP3A series, Archaeological Papers of the American Anthropological Association.
+(Under Revision)

-Newsom, Bonnie D. (2020) Variation amid homogeneity: an examination of Early Ceramic Period technologies in the Penobscot River Valley of Maine, in The Far Northeast: 3000 BP to Contact University of Ottawa Press and the Canadian Museum of History (Under Publisher Review)
+Newsom, Bonnie D. (2022) Variation Amid Homogeneity: An Examination of Early Ceramic Period Technologies in the Penobscot River Valley of Maine, in The Far Northeast: 3000 BP to Contact, edited by Kenneth Holyoke and M. Gabriel Hrynick, Mercury Series, Canadian Museum of History, University of Ottawa Press, Ottawa.

-Newsom, Bonnie D. (2020) From THPO to PhD: Indigenous archaeologies, shifting social positioning, and the gray space between emic and etic approaches, in The Community-Based PhD: Complexities, Triumphs, Missteps, and Joys of Community-based & Participatory Action Research as Graduate Students, University of Arizona Press (Under Publisher Review)
+Newsom, Bonnie D. (2022) From THPO to PhD: Indigenous archaeologies, shifting social positioning, and the gray space between emic and etic approaches, in The Community-Based PhD: Complexities, Triumphs, Missteps, and Joys of Community-based & Participatory Action Research as Graduate Students edited by Alexandra Mcleary and Sonya Atalay, University of Arizona Press, Tucson.

-Newsom, Bonnie D. and Matthew James (2019) Beyond Grit and Shell: Evidence of Conifer Needle Temper in Archaeological Ceramics from Maine in Archaeology of Eastern North America Volume 47:135-155, October (Peer Reviewed).
+Newsom, Bonnie D. and Matthew James (2019) Beyond Grit and Shell: Evidence of Conifer Needle Temper in Archaeological Ceramics from Maine in Archaeology of Eastern North America Volume 47:135-155, October).

 Spiess, Arthur, Bonnie D. Newsom and Leon Cranmer (2008) Colonial Pemaquid State Historic Site in American Indian Places: A Historical Guidebook edited by Francis Kennedy.
 Houghton Mifflin Harcourt, Boston, MA.